How to Grow Basil and

-Learning how to grow basil is relatively simple.
-Basically, you will need some good quality basil seeds from one of the many basil varieties.
+Learning how to grow basil is relatively easy.
+First, you will need your favorite variety of basil seeds or for faster results you can start from basil seedlings.

-Growing basil in a hot and sunny location is key.
+- Growing basil in a hot and sunny location is key.
 Basil needs six or more hours of direct sunlight in order to grow well.

-Basil also prefers rich fertile soil as well as good soil drainage.
+- Basil also prefers rich fertile soil as well as good soil drainage.
 Organic matter should be added to your soil and be sure to fertilize when needed.

 - Then cover the seeds with about a quarter of an inch of rich soil.
 Seeds will germinate better if they are not planted too deeply into soil.

 - You must be careful to keep your soil moist at the beginning of growing basil or until seedlings appear - this is an important tip for "how to grow basil".

 - If you need to transfer some seedlings to another pot or to your garden, make sure you remove the whole root system of the plant.

-These are all very important tips on how to grow basil to ensure a good crop or harvest.
+- These are all very important tips on how to grow basil to ensure a good crop or harvest.

 Before pruning basil, wait until your basil plant is about 6 inches in height.
 You can then pinch off the tip of the plant right above a set of leaves.

 This will allow you to receive a continued supply of fresh basil leaves.

 Pruning basil back by half or more can also be done if you need a large amount of basil for like a pesto.
 Generally, it will take about 2 to 3 weeks to grow back.

 Storing basil in your refrigerator can cause leaves to turn black, so it is best to store your fresh basil by placing stems in a jar of water for a few days.
 Also, keep basil out of direct sunlight.

 Sweet Basil - the most popular or well known of all the basil

 Lemon Basil - this type of basil has a distinct lemony taste and aroma.
 Great for dishes that call for a citrus component.